Driver Tips For Beginners: Start Hitting Better Drives Today

 Subscribe to the Golf Monthly newsletter to stay up to date with all the latest tour news, equipment news, reviews, head-to-heads and buyer’s guides from our team of experienced experts.

-As you move the ball forward, and you address the ball, your shoulders should naturally tilt with your right shoulder lower than your left.
+As you move the ball forward and you address the ball, your shoulders should naturally tilt with your right shoulder lower than your left.
 A word of caution here: when you move the ball forward in your stance, the shoulders will want to point a little left.
 To counteract this, gently sit the right shoulder back a little so they are pointing towards your target.
-Now you are ready to launch the driver.

 A really simple way to think about loading the driver backswing is to feel like your chest is turning towards your right foot as you rotate your hips.
-Lots of new golfers will take the club back but lean their weight forward, which is going to encourage a downward strike and result in a loss of distance and control.
+As I am demonstrating in the image below, lots of new golfers will take the club back but lean their weight forward, which is going to encourage a downward strike and result in a loss of distance and control.

 Working on your attack angle will help to add those all important extra yards to your drive.
 To improve your attack angle in the downswing, try this simple drill.